AndreiVladescu/Reverse-Engineering-Laser-Rangefinder/index.md

 ## How a rangefinder works

 The principle that a typical rangefinder uses is time-of-flight.
 A beam of particles (in our case, invisible light) are thrown in a direction.
 When they reflect from a surface, some of then come back and will hit a receiver on the rangefinder.
-The distance is calculated by the formula $d = \frac{t}{2}$
+The distance is calculated with the formula `d = t / 2`.

 ![tof-principle](https://raw.githubusercontent.com/AndreiVladescu/Reverse-Engineering-Laser-Rangefinder/main/images/tof_principle.png)
 Knowing how these devices work, means that while using them, you **should not** stare directly into the emitter, and try to point it in a safe direction while experimenting with it.